indoorleaflet/leaflet.levelpicker/README.md

 ### Input Options

 * levels: This is a required parameter for the controller.
 This should be an array of floor/level objects.
 The level attribute is displayed in the controller.
-Additional parameters are optional.
+Additional attributes  are optional.
+The level objects should be in the order of the building. (ie. [{"level": "B1"}, {"level": "1"}, {"level": "M1"}, {"level": "2"}])
 ```
 var levels = [
         {level:'1', levelid: '001-1'},